kragen/dernocua/text/microlisp.md

 > the poor set of operation codes on the machine, and the lack of an
 > index register).

+Also, p.
+16 (20/26) characterizes performance; it says the “cache hit rate” for RAM was about 97.5%, with only 2.5% of CAR and CDR operations going to the drum.
+This consumed only 10% of system time, presumably because all parts of the system were unbelievably slow: 31k CONSes and 150k CDR and CARs in 35 minutes, thus about 5000 of these operations per minute or 90 per second.

-This seems to have been the paper that first published shallow binding (though in a strange way that uses pointers into the call stack), tagged pointers for small integers (“offset by 300,000 octal”, both positive and negative), CDR-coding, and a form of BIBOP typing.
-Of these I thought CDR-coding was the most interesting.
+This seems to have been the paper that first published shallow binding (though in a strange way that uses pointers into the call stack), tagged pointers for small integers (“offset by 300,000 octal”, both positive and negative) and a form of BIBOP typing.
+I thought it also used CDR-coding, which I thought was the most interesting, but it doesn’t really.

 The primary objective of the BIBOP typing was to avoid having to reach out to the drum for type tests, especially for symbols (where both of